Seymour, Indiana: The Reno era

+On September 28, 1867, a second train was held up near the same location.
+Initially blamed on the Renos, the copycat robbery was the work of two local men, Walker Hammond and Michael Colleran, who escaped with as much as $8,000.
+John Reno tracked Hammond down, beat him, and turned him over to the sheriff.
+Hammond and Colleran were indicted in February 1868.

+Vigilante retribution peaked in 1868.
+On July 10, three gang members being transported by train were seized near Seymour and hanged from a beech tree by masked men of the Jackson County Vigilance Committee.
+Days later, three more members—Henry Jerrell, Frank Sparks, and John Moore—were captured in Illinois, returned, and hanged from the same tree.
+On the night of December 11, 1868, a darkened train left the Seymour depot of the Jeffersonville, Madison and Indianapolis Railroad carrying roughly 100 vigilantes in scarlet masks.
+They reached New Albany before dawn and the men marched to the Floyd County jail where they lynched Frank, William, and Simeon Reno along with gang member Charlie Anderson.
+Frank Reno and Anderson had been extradited from Canada and were in federal custody when they were killed.
+The lynchings drew protests from Canada and Great Britain, an apology from U.S. Secretary of State William H. Seward, and international press coverage.
+No one involved with the lynchings were charged for the crime.

-About 1876, a general strike of approximately 500 railroad men occurred at Seymour and nearby North Vernon, Indiana, led by armed brakemen, engineers, and other railroad employees who had not been paid for two and a half months by the Ohio and Mississippi Railroad.
+About 1876, a general strike of approximately 500 railroad men occurred at Seymour and nearby North Vernon, Indiana.
+It was led by armed brakemen, engineers, and other railroad employees who had not been paid for two and a half months by the Ohio and Mississippi Railroad.
 A paper reported that the communities of Seymour and North Vernon were armed and in revolt.
 A contingent of US Marshals and detectives was sent from Cincinnati to end the strike.
 All passenger and cargo service through Seymour and North Vernon was suspended during the strike.

+Vigilante violence, including "White Cap" regulators, remained active in rural Jackson County through 1901, with documented attacks at Shields in 1897 and near Maumee in 1901.

 The town's first high school was built in 1871 on the vacant lot of the disbanded civil war encampment.
 Frank B Shields, a Seymour native, former MIT professor, and inventor of Barbasol shaving cream, subsequently donated the adjacent land needed for the construction of the James Shields Memorial Gym.

-In 1880, the Seymour Weekly Democrat noted that Seymour boasted a population of nearly 5,000, four schools including Shields High School, a Catholic School and two German schools with 700 students; four hotels including the newly built Hotel Jonas, the Faulconer, the City Hotel and the Mansion House.
+In 1880, the Seymour Weekly Democrat noted that Seymour's population was nearly 5,000.
+There were four schools with 700 students, and four hotels.

-During the years prior to the turn of the 20th century, Seymour saw a significant influx of Dutch and German migrants of the Lutheran faith.
-These migrants eventually established many successful local farms and businesses.
-These pioneers' influence continues today and can be seen in the city's annual Oktoberfest celebration.
+During the years prior to the turn of the 20th century, Seymour saw an influx of Dutch and German migrants of the Lutheran faith.
+These migrants established many local farms and businesses.
+Their influence continues to be seen in the city's annual Oktoberfest celebration.